Tax alert

 How do qualifying corporations file a claim?

-Schedule 572 Ontario Made Manufacturing Investment Tax Credit must be completed and filed as part of the corporation’s T2 Corporation Income Tax Return for the applicable tax year to claim this credit, and to allocate the $20 million between associated corporations.
+Schedule 572 Ontario Made Manufacturing Investment Tax Credit must be completed and filed as part of the corporation’s T2 Corporation Income Tax Return for the applicable tax year to claim this credit, and to allocate the $20 million expenditure limit between associated corporations.

 Other considerations